 Te Anau is a small town with a population of around 2,500 sitting on the edge of Lake Te Anau, the largest lake on the South Island of New Zealand.
 Lying at the borders of Fiordland National Park Te Anau is the gateway to this wilderness area famed for tramping and spectacular scenery.
 Most tourists come to Te Anau to visit the famous fiords of Milford Sound and Doubtful Sound.
 The town is also used as a base for trampers on multi day walks of the Kepler Track and Milford Track, two famous walks in the area.

-Next we rode a bus up and over the Wilmot Pass, pausing at the top to experience the dense Fiordland forest and views of Doubtful Sound glistening below, certainly a WOW moment and worthy of the header photo for this post.
+From the lake, we rode a bus up and over the Wilmot Pass, pausing at the top to experience the dense Fiordland forest and views of Doubtful Sound glistening below.
+Certainly a WOW moment and worthy of the header photo for this post.
 The Wilmot Pass road was the most expensive road built in New Zealand.
-Completed in 1965, taking two years, for the purpose of transporting machinery for the building of the Manapouri Power Station.
+Completed in 1965 and taking two years, for the purpose of transporting machinery for the building of the Manapouri Power Station.
 With the power station completed the road is now used to transport visitors to this amazing destination.
 The Wilmot Pass road is home to incredible moss gardens, towering waterfalls and fantastic scenery as you travel through dense rainforest.
 It is one of the wettest places on earth with rainfall of 7 to 9 meters per year…more than twice as much rain as the Amazon rainforest!!
-The fern walls were stunning, we had no idea the moss grew up to 1 ft thick encouraging the growth of ferns as well as trees on the sheer rocks.
+The fern walls were stunning.
+We had no idea the moss grew up to 1 ft thick, encouraging the growth of ferns as well as trees on the sheer rocks.
 Our guide mentioned that when a tree becomes uprooted from the moss it creates a tree avalanche as opposed to a landslip, that would be interesting to see.

 At the end of the road we arrived at Deep Cove, harbor for the very few boats running in Doubtful Sound.
 We boarded our boat for a spectacular 3 hour tour around Doubtful Sound, the second longest fiord in the park at 40 km in length and the deepest fiord at 421 meters.
 Rather than travel straight out the Sound to the Tasman Sea our skipper chose to take us to the end of Crooked Arm where he shut off the engines so we could enjoy the complete silence of such a remote location.
 The breathtaking scenery, grandeur and serenity of this fiord is a place we will never forget ❤